TudorAlex3/Duck-Hunt-2D/README.md

 For each shot duck, the player's score will increase.
 It will also be represented in the graphical interface in the upper right corner with the help of two rectangles:

-&nbsp;&nbsp;&nbsp; A wireframe rectangle, which represents the maximum score level.
+&nbsp;&nbsp;&nbsp; A wireframe rectangle, which represents the maximum score level.<br>
-&nbsp;&nbsp;&nbsp; A solid blue rectangle inside the wireframe, which represents the current score.
+&nbsp;&nbsp;&nbsp; A solid blue rectangle inside the wireframe, which represents the current score.<br>

 ### Gameplay